 Mentioned above was the fact that John Higgins married Ann Kilpin of Hardingstone in 1720 and in 1739 Bartholomew Higgins married her sister Elizabeth.
 From here it is possible to create the family tree resulting in the Higgins of Turvey House and Turvey Abbey, but it is best seen through the Kilpin family tree.

 Charles Higgins (1725) became a very successful, London based, wholesale grocer who accumulated enough wealth to purchase part of the Turvey Estate, which included Turvey Abbey and the Pict’s Hill Estate, from Charles Mordaunt, the Fifth Earl of Peterborough.
 The article Charles Higgins: The Grocer who purchased Turvey provides further information on Charles whilst the article The Purchase of Turvey covers the sale of the Turvey Estate and his purchase of Lot 3.
 Charles never married and in his will he left various bequests to his relations.
 In particular, his nephew John Higgins (1768) inherited part of the Abbey Farm estate and became the first Higgins to live at Turvey Abbey.
-This part of the Higgins family tree is explored further in part three of this brief guide.
 Charles bequeathed the Pict’s Hill Estate to his half cousin Bartholomew Higgins (1742).

 Lot 2 of the above-mentioned sale was purchased by John Higgins (1740) with the help of a mortgage.
 It was on the Gravel Closes of Fowler’s late Farm that John Higgins began the construction of Turvey House in 1792.
-There were six lots in the above-mentioned sale and the article The Turvey Estates explains how these six lots transformed into the three Higgins’ estates in Turvey.
-The part of the Higgins’ family tree associated with Turvey House is explored further in part 4 of this brief guide.
+There were six lots in the above-mentioned sale which were transformed into the three Higgins’ estates in Turvey.